RN07 - Sociology of Culture

 Please submit a short outline of the panel session (no more than 150 words) and 3-4 abstracts according to the instructions above.

-Registration deadline for presenting authors: 12th April 2020.
+Registration deadline for presenting authors: to be announced

 Manchester 2019: Biannual conference